 A: No, because the law forbids all exploitation until the necessary clearances have been received.

 A: The same principle with blanket agreements applies for the recording in the UK, the licence and collection of which will be covered by PPL, provided that you are making content for that territory.

-Again, if you are working outside the UK and require a synch licence for programmes outside this territory or require clearance for any territory for advertising, film or any other medium, you must contact the label in that territory directly.
+Again, if you are a working outside the UK and require a sync licence for programmes outside this territory or require clearance for any territory for advertising, film or any other medium, you must contact the label in that territory directly.

 Q: What happens if I can’t find the copyright owner?

 A: Never go ahead until you’ve received clearance from the copyright owner(s) involved in each particular track.
 If you do, you are likely to have action taken against you for breach of copyright.
 If a share of the song is not administered by a publisher, it may be difficult to licence the work unless you can contact the writer directly.
 In such cases where this isn’t possible, it is advised to consider the work not cleared on that basis.

 Q: What happens if my sample clearance request is refused?